-The Association's principal operating revenues of the Association are toll revenues received from patrons.
+The Association's principal operating revenues are toll revenues received from patrons.
 Operating expenses of the Association primarily consist of the costs of operating the Southern Connector, including administrative expenses, depreciation and amortization of capital assets other than the Association's intangible interest in its License Agreement with SCDOT, professional fees, and trustee fees and costs.
-Nonoperating revenues primarily include (a) interest expense on the Association's debt (b) amortization of the Association's intangible interest in its License Agreement with SCDOT, and (c) reimbursements of SCDOT highway maintenance expense from the 2011 Renewal and Replacement Fund as discussed in Note 1, item J below.
+Nonoperating revenues primarily include interest earned on cash equivalents and investments.
+Nonoperating expenses primarily include (a) interest expense on the Association's debt (b) amortization of the Association's intangible interest in its License Agreement with SCDOT, and (c) reimbursements of SCDOT highway maintenance expense from the 2011 Renewal and Replacement Fund as discussed in Note 1, item J below.